borisirota/webworkify-webpack/README.md

 npm install webworkify-webpack
 ```

-# caveat
+# caveats

-While developing make sure not to set webpack's devtool option to be with some eval configuration because from 1.1.0 version it won't work.
+* While developing make sure not to set webpack's devtool option to be with some eval configuration because from 1.1.0 version it won't work.
+* If passing anonymous function to webworkify-webpack, make sure to name it - [issue #9](https://github.com/borisirota/webworkify-webpack/issues/9)

 # license